How to Start A Food Blog with WordPress

 Veggie Lite is another simple WordPress theme for food bloggers.
 It has a focused layout that will grab your readers’ attention.
 And with all its whitespace, it lets your website breathe and is easy on the eyes.

 Check out more free food blog themes from the WordPress.org repository.

 Now – Free themes are good to start with, but if you have the budget and can accommodate a slick premium food theme, by all means, buy one.

 A food blog’s visual appeal plays a big role in its success.
-Here are three mouth-watering themes to check out:
+Here are a few mouth-watering themes to check out: